-If someone is injured by a garage door accident, the victim can file a lawsuit to get compensated for his or her injuries.
-Injuries in garage door accidents can range from minor to serious and can even be fatal.
+If someone is injured by a garage door accident or malfunction, the victim can file a lawsuit to get compensated for his or her injuries.
+Garage door injuries can range from minor to serious and can even be fatal.

 A personal injury lawsuit involving a garage door accident can provide damages to compensate the victim for: